njg37/quiz-app/README.md

 - Axios for API requests
 - Framer Motion for animations
 - Local Storage for high-score tracking

-🏆 High Score Tracking
-- The app automatically saves the highest score in local storage and displays it on the home page.

 🎉 Thank you! 🚀 Enjoy the quiz!